Transfer duty concessions and exemptions

 In some cases, you may not have to pay any duty because the benefit of the concession is equal to or greater than the duty you would otherwise pay.
 This will depend on the value of the property you are buying.

-For example, you will not pay any transfer duty if you are eligible to claim a first home concession and the value of the home is less than $500,000.
+For example, you will not pay any transfer duty if you are eligible to claim a first home concession and the value of the home is $700,000 and under.

 To be eligible, there are certain requirements you will need to meet when claiming the concession and for a certain period after you occupy the home.